Kong/docs.konghq.com/app/_hub/kong-inc/jwt-signer/index.md

 and `config.channel_token_jwks_uri`.
 If the prefix is not `http://` or `https://` (e.g. `"my-company"` or `"kong"`), Kong will auto-generate JWKS for supported algorithms.

-Please note that external JWKS specified with `config.access_token_keyset` or `config.channel_token_keyset` should also contain private keys with supported `alg`, either `"RS256"` or `"RS512"` for now.
+External JWKS specified with `config.access_token_keyset` or `config.channel_token_keyset` should also contain private keys with supported `alg`, either `"RS256"` or `"RS512"` for now.
 External URLs that contain private keys should be protected so that only Kong can access them.
-ATM Kong doesn't add any authentication headers when it loads the keys from external endpoint, so you have to do it with network level restrictions.
-If it is a common need to manage private keys externally (instead of letting Kong to auto-generate them), we can add another parameter for adding authentication header (possibly similar to `config.channel_token_introspection_authorization`).
+Currently, Kong doesn't add any authentication headers when it loads the keys from external endpoint, so you have to do it with network level restrictions.
+If it is a common need to manage private keys externally instead of letting Kong to autogenerate them, we can add another parameter for adding authentication header (possibly similar to `config.channel_token_introspection_authorization`).

 The key size (the modulo) for RSA keys is currently hard-coded to 2048 bits.

-## Note About Consumer Mapping
+## Consumer Mapping

 There are several parameters that provide a way to do consumer mapping: